OTU-Capstone-Project/.github/profile/README.md

 # 🏢 OTU Capstone Project

-**Welcome to the official GitHub organization for our Ostim Technical University Software Engineering Capstone Project.
-We are a team of 5 senior engineering students dedicated to building enterprise-grade, AI-driven software solutions.**
+**Welcome to the official GitHub organization for our Ostim Technical University Software Engineering Capstone Project.**

 ---